Template Inheritance and Reusability

 {/ifset}

-The existence of blocks is also returned by the function hasBlock():
+The existence of blocks is also checked by the hasBlock() function:

 {if hasBlock(header) || hasBlock(footer)}